dwillis/datasette-actblue/README.md

 ## datasette-actblue

 For ActBlue filings, ProPublica provides state-specific CSV downloads (see [example](https://projects.propublica.org/itemizer/committee/C00401224/2020/filings/1385527/downloads)).
-Given a specific filing and state, grab those CSV files and load them into a SQLite database, then browse them with Datasette.
+Given a specific filing and state, this script grabs those CSV files and loads them into a SQLite database, then makes them available to browse with [Datasette](https://github.com/simonw/datasette).
+CSV loading is done using [csvs-to-sqlite](https://github.com/simonw/csvs-to-sqlite), both made by Simon Willison.

 ### Usage